kanaishk/ObjectOrientedProgramming_using_CPP/README.md

 # ObjectOrientedProgramming_using_CPP
 C++ Source code of programs made for Object Oriented Programming Laboratory.
-Compatible for Windows.
+Compatible for Windows. <br />
-This repository is split into two branches:
+This repository is split into two branches: <br />
-  1. Syllabus
+  1. Syllabus <br />
-  2. Beyond Syllabus
+  2. Beyond Syllabus <br />
-\nThese programs are made for class assessment purposes and any comment regarding any errors regarding cases unaccounted for are appreciated.
+These programs are made for class assessment purposes and any comment regarding any errors regarding cases unaccounted for are appreciated.